Smoked meat

 Smoked meat is the result of a method of preparing red meat, white meat, and seafood which originated in the Paleolithic Era.
 Smoking adds flavor, improves the appearance of meat through the Maillard reaction, and when combined with curing it preserves the meat.
 When meat is cured then cold-smoked, the smoke adds phenols and other chemicals that have an antimicrobial effect on the meat.
 Hot smoking has less impact on preservation and is primarily used for taste and to slow-cook the meat.
 Interest in barbecue and smoking is on the rise worldwide.

 Smoking with wood

-Generally meat is smoked using hardwood or wood pellets made from hardwood; softwood is not recommended due to increased PAH from the resin.
+Generally meat is smoked using hardwood or wood pellets made from hardwood; softwood is not recommended due to the resin producing a larger quantity of PAHs.
 Wood smoke adds flavor, aroma, and helps with preservation.
 There are two types of smoking: cold smoking generally occurs below 90 F and has more preservative value.
 Hot smoking generally occurs above 160 F. Most woods are seasoned and not used green.
 There are many types of wood used for smoking; a partial list includes: